Generic selectors

 Another oath was sworn by Eliezer, the servant of Abraham, to find a wife for Isaac and not take one from among the Canaanites:

 Before answering that question, the phrase “the LORD” needs to be addressed.
 “The LORD” is a common English substitution for the Hebrew word Yehovah (or Jehovah, Yahweh, et al) which are all anglicized forms of the Hebrew Tetragrammaton YHVH (or YHWH).
 Because lord is the title of someone who has a position of power, authority, or influence (i.e., a master or ruler), ‘the’ was added to satisfy English grammar.
-To be an accurate translation, it should have been written simply as ‘LORD.’
-However, the word ‘LORD’ is also an insufficient and wrong translation.
-According to Scripture, YHVH is the name of God—not a title:
+To be an accurate translation, it should have been written simply as “LORD.”
+However, the word LORD is also an insufficient and wrong translation.
+According to Scripture, YHVH is one of the names of God—not a title:

 EXODUS 6:2-3 And God spake unto Moses, and said unto him, I am the LORD: 3 And I appeared unto Abraham, unto Isaac, and unto Jacob, by the name of God Almighty [El Shaddai], but by My name Jehovah was I not known to them.